Laura10101/kitten-calculator/README.md

   ![Tabby question for mum](https://laura10101.github.io/kitten-calculator/documentation/features/tabby-mum.png)

+One further display that I considered adding to the Parent Genotype Questions feature was a progress indicator to let the user know how many questions were remaining.
+However, the implication of the Question and Answer Filtering feature is that the number of questions left to answer will depend on the user's input.
+It is therefore impossible to display with certainty the number of questions remaining and, therefore, a progress indicator would potentially confuse a user.
+This is because by answering one conditional question, the user could jump several questions closer to the final question giving the impression of an error in the progress bar.

+An important consideration in the design of this feature was its inherently asynchronous nature.
+The application displays a question and possible answers to the user, and then allows them to asynchronously decide what answer to provide without waiting or looping.
+To achieve this, event handlers were added to the "Next Question" and Answer buttons and the user's answer selections are held in a global variable called 'model'.
+The model is updated when the user selects their answer, whereas the "Next Question" button triggers the process to clear the existing question and display the next one.
+Since asynchronous events are non-blocking, this implementation gives rise to the small possibility that in a slow-running browser the user could click "Next Question" and then choose a different answer on the existing question before it had been cleared.
+The result of this might be that the user is taken to a next question which is valid for their initial answer, but not for their updated answer.
+This could lead to invalid entry of genetic combinations.
+To defend against this, I have ensured that the first line of the "Next Question" button's onclick handler clears the existing question's answers to avoid a new selection being made after "Next Question" has been clicked.

 - __Answer Buttons__
   - For each question, the application displays a set of buttons that allow the user to choose appropriate answers to the question.
   - This prevents the user from entering invalid input, as they are restricted to the available options.